himanshu-mamgain/bridge-ai/README.md

 - 🧠 **Agentic Nature**: Native support for tools (function calling) and smart memory.
 - 🖼️ **Multimodal**: Unified interface for vision-based prompts.
 - 💰 **Cost Auditing**: Automatic token tracking and cost estimation per request.
+- ⚡ **TOON Compression**: Save up to 40% on tokens by using TOON for structured data.
 - 🔄 **Heavy Duty**: Built-in retries with exponential backoff and provider fallbacks.

 ## 🚀 Installation